 Bridging the digital divide through broadband expansion to rural and urban areas is not only a strategic priority for The Partnership, but an important issue for UnityPoint Health.

 For many Iowans, broadband access is a key gateway for accessing care, especially when it comes to telehealth services.
 At UnityPoint Health, we have patients all across Iowa, in both urban and rural settings and ensuring all of them have access to the healthcare they need is critical.
 One specific example that stands out to me is the nationwide and statewide shortages of neurologists and psychiatrists.
 With broadband, we’re able to use technology like telehealth to bring these much-needed services directly to our patients who need it.
-If we can continue to Access to broadband is an important step to achieving health equity and putting all of us, regardless of whether we live in an urban, suburban or rural community, on more equal footing.
+Access to broadband is an important step to achieving health equity and putting all of us, regardless of whether we live in an urban, suburban or rural community, on more equal footing.

 In addition to telehealth, the other panelists and myself discussed the importance of broadband not just across the business community, but in schools and more, as well as predictions for the future and technology infrastructure in Iowa.

 You can watch the entire April 20 webinar below:

 Read more about the Public Policy Issue Forum on Broadband and find future Public Policy Issue Forum dates here.
 The next one will take place Tuesday, June 15.

 You can read about the February Public Policy Issue on Child Care here.